tramvaijs/linters/packages/eslint-config/README.md

   TS rules
 - `eslint-plugin-prettier` - disable code formatting using eslint tools and transfers all the logic to a prettier, and report differences as eslint issues
+- `eslint-plugin-unicorn` — provides specific rules for JS code to make it more consistent

 ## Troubleshooting